SaraVarela/Bucanetes/README.md

 Bucanetes
 =========

-Script of the ecological niche model for Bucanetes githagineus
+R-script of the ecological niche model for Bucanetes githagineus